 Although we feel we only scratched the surface, this conference is a place where the possibilities of technology in computer graphics gather in such a unique way!

-All in all, Siggraph definitely exceeded our expectations and full of enthusiasm we’ve rolled up our sleeves and gotten to make the future today. ;)
+All in all, Siggraph definitely exceeded our expectations and is full of enthusiasm we’ve rolled up our sleeves and gotten to make the future today. ;)